notwa/lips/README.md

 lips will look for the included file in the directory of the file using the directive.

+* `.ascii "some\ntext\0"`
+writes a string using its characters' ASCII values. a few escapes are currently supported: `\ " a b f n r t v 0`

+* `.asciiz "some\ntext"`
+same as ascii, but with a null byte added to the end.

 ### Unimplemented

 * FLOAT: writes a list of 32-bit floating point numbers until end-of-line. this may not get implemented due to a lack of aliasing in vanilla Lua, and thus accuracy issues.

-* ASCII: writes a string using its characters' ASCII values.

-* ASCIIZ: same as ASCII, but with a null byte added to the end.

 * INCBIN: write an external binary file as-is at this position.